13 Gems in Mariposa County on the Doorstep of Yosemite

 Why go: This local favorite is easy to find since it is at the corner of 7th Street and Hwy.
 140, the same road leading to Yosemite.

-Tip: Order the Charles Street Burger made with house-ground beef, topped with American cheese, grilled onions, a secret sauce and Dijon mustard on a Jantz Bakery bun.
+Tip: Order the Charles Street Burger made with a steak-quality burger, topped with American cheese, grilled onions, a secret sauce and Dijon mustard on a Jantz Bakery bun.

 5. Casto Oaks Fine Wine and Art